hostoo/hostoo-cache/readme.txt

 == Description ==

-Hostoo Cache for WordPress (LSCWP) is an all-in-one site acceleration plugin, featuring an exclusive server-level cache and a collection of optimization features.
+Hostoo Cache for WordPress (HCWP) is an all-in-one site acceleration plugin, featuring an exclusive server-level cache and a collection of optimization features.

-LSCWP supports WordPress Multisite and is compatible with most popular plugins, including WooCommerce, bbPress, and Yoast SEO.
+HCWP supports WordPress Multisite and is compatible with most popular plugins, including WooCommerce, bbPress, and Yoast SEO.

 Hostoo Cache for WordPress is compatible with ClassicPress.

 == Requirements ==
-**General Features** may be used by anyone with any web server (LiteSpeed, Apache, NGINX, etc.).
+**General Features** may be used by anyone with any web server (Hostoo, Apache, NGINX, etc.).

-**LiteSpeed Exclusive Features** require one of the following: OpenLiteSpeed, commercial LiteSpeed products, LiteSpeed-powered hosting, or QUIC.cloud CDN.
-[Why?](https://docs.litespeedtech.com/lscache/lscwp/faq/#why-do-the-cache-features-require-a-litespeed-server)
+**Hostoo Exclusive Features** require one of the following: OpenHostoo, commercial Hostoo products, Hostoo-powered hosting, or QUIC.cloud CDN.
+[Why?](https://docs.litespeedtech.com/lscache/lscwp/faq/#why-do-the-cache-features-require-a-hostoo-server)

 == Plugin Features ==